alphagov/govuk-dns/README.md

 ## Rationale ##

 This intended to be a brief explanation of how GOV.UK uses these tools.

-The `import_bind` task is a one-shot tool for set-up.
-It's not intended for regular use and the YAML it produces should be checked.
-We used it to initialise our YAML as we had over 200 records to import when we set this up.
-This is also why we only support a sub-set of record types as these are the ones we currently use.

 We keep the YAML in a separate repo that our developers can directly modify, this is part of the reason for choosing YAML as it is a more approachable format.
 The `validate_yaml` task is run on every PR against that repository to check for easy mistakes.